ShengHuaWu/SimpleApiClient/README.md

     }
 }
 ```
-What we do here is to create a custom response serializer of _Alamofire_ _Request_, and sanitize error with the server response JSON data.
+What we do here is to create a custom response serializer of Alamofire Request, and sanitize error with the server response JSON data.

 #### API class
 There is still one thing to do before writing our API class, and we should create a generic Swift enum to represent the result of our API.